 compiled by Ken Sturdivant, Southern Fishing

-Sixty percent of a recent week’s catch came on minnows.
-I am setting minnows at 10 to 12 feet deep most of the time.
 Crappie love the shade so cast into the shadows or shaded areas of dock.
-When dock shooting, the biggest fish are usually the first to bite.
-I’m using the skippers jig moon jigs use (promo code heroes) when ordering.
-I use ATX lure company’s jigs on a lip thrashin lure.
-I use five-pound test high visibility yellow k9 braid for my line unless I am using a bobber then it’s the k9 six-pound high vis line (k9fishing.com) and a Piscifun reel on a Acc crappie Stix.
+When dock shooting the biggest fish are usually the first to bite.
+I use ATX lure company’s jigs on a lip thrashing lure.
+I use 5 pound test high visibility yellow k9 braid for my line unless I am using a bobber, then it’s the k9 6 pound high vis line (k9fishing.com) and an Acc crappie Stix.
 I use Garmin Live Scope and the Navionics Boating app.

 Bait & Tackle Shops